Grey Wolves (organization): Germany

+During the UEFA Euro 2024 football tournament held in Germany, several Turkish supporters were observed giving the "wolf salute," a hand gesture associated with the Grey Wolves.
+This gesture, symbolic of Turkish ultra-nationalism and far-right ideologies, raised concerns among European authorities and football officials.

+The incident occurred during the group stage match between Turkey and Italy, held in Munich on June 20, 2024.
+The "wolf salute" was prominently displayed by a section of Turkish fans, leading to immediate condemnation from various quarters.
+UEFA officials noted the salute and initiated an investigation to address the display of political and extremist symbols during the tournament.

+UEFA issued a statement reaffirming its commitment to keeping political and extremist expressions out of football.
+The German Football Association (DFB) also expressed its concern and emphasized the need for vigilance against far-right activities in sports events.

+Turkey's Merih Demiral was subsequently banned "for violating the basic rules of decent conduct, for using sports events for manifestations of a non-sporting nature and for bringing the sport of football into disrepute", for allegedly making a "wolf salute" during Turkey's round of 16 win over Austria.

+From 2014-2018 the Osmanen Germania were an extreme right criminal gang working as security guards for the gray wolves.

 Netherlands

 As early as 1979 the Dutch Scientific Council for Government Policy reported that clashes between the Grey Wolves and the Dutch-Turkish Workers Association (HTIB) occurred on May Day celebrations.
 Organizations such as Turkish Federation Netherlands (Turkse Federatie Nederland, TFN) and Turkish Islamic Federation (Turks Islamitische Federatie) have links to the Grey Wolves.
 According to Wangmo and Yazilitas, the Grey Wolves in the Netherlands have engaged in a variety of activities, ranging from criminal activities and nationalist propaganda to support of football teams.
 The organization was more influential in the 1990s when many first-generation Turkish immigrants "maintained a deep interest in Turkish politics and who had a deeply felt Turkish identity."
 Grey Wolves activists have participated—with varying successes—in the local politics of several Dutch municipalities.
 In November 2020, VVD MP Bente Becker introduced a motion to ban the Grey Wolves.
 The motion was supported by 147 members of the parliament with 3 members voting against it.
 All three votes against the motion came from Denk.